FireWalkerX/fault_tolerant_router/README.md

 `$ fault_tolerant_router monitor &`

 ## Configuration file
 The fault_tolerant_router.conf configuration file is in [YAML](http://en.wikipedia.org/wiki/YAML) format.
-Here is the explanation of some of the options:
+Here is the explanation of the options:
 * **uplinks**: array of uplinks.
 The example configuration has 3 uplinks, but you can have from 2 to as many as you wish.
   * **interface**: the network interface where the uplink is attached.
 Until today Fault Tolerant Router has always been used with each uplink on it's own physical interface, never tried with VLAN interfaces (it's in the to do list).
   * **ip**: primary IP address of the network interface.
 You can have more than one IP address assigned to the interface, just specify the primary one.